 Purchase obligations in the table above represent enforceable and legally binding agreements with suppliers to purchase goods or services.
 We enter into contracts with customers, primarily the U.S. Government, which entitles us to full recourse for costs incurred, including purchase obligations, in the event the contract is terminated by the customer for convenience.
 These purchase obligations are included above notwithstanding the amount for which we are entitled to full recourse from our customers.
-The table above does not include required pension and other postretirement contributions of \$1.2 billion in 2012, exclusive of any U.S. Government recovery.
-Amounts beyond 2012 for required pension and other postretirement contributions depend upon actuarial assumptions, actual plan asset performance and other factors described under pension costs in Critical Accounting Estimates on page 31.
+The table above does not include required pension and other postretirement contributions.
+We expect to make required pension and other postretirement contributions of \$1.2 billion in 2012, exclusive of any U.S. Government recovery.
+Amounts beyond 2012 for required pension and other postretirement contributions depend upon actuarial assumptions, actual plan asset performance and other factors described under pension costs in Critical Accounting Estimates on page 32.
 However, based solely on our current assumptions, we expect our funding requirements to be approximately \$1 billion in 2013 and 2014, exclusive of any U.S. Government recovery, and slowly decreasing thereafter.